NGIOproject/nextgenio-docs/user_guide/perftools.rst

 illustrate the usage of MAP for benchmarking.

-Job submission can be done either directly, by selecting the applicatation in the GUI and clicking *Submit*,  or by submitting a batch job to the queue (see section see :ref:`sec-ref-scheduler`) and calling MAP without the GUI.
+Job submission can be done either directly, by selecting the application in the GUI and clicking *Submit*,  or by submitting a batch job to the queue (see section see :ref:`sec-ref-scheduler`) and calling MAP without the GUI.